DavidBuchanan314/pack-analysis/README.md

 The data is stored in the `Value` column of the Content table, with potentially many files stored in a single blob.

 Files and directories are listed in the `Item` table.
+The root directory is implicitly ID 0 (Items with Parent=0 are therefore in the root directory).
+You'd probably want to put an index on `Parent`!

 The `ItemContent` table describes where to find the actual file contents, within the `Value` blob(s).

 Except wait, no it doesn't!
 The offsets given in `ItemContent` refer to *decompressed* offsets.
-This means there is no support for random access, despite the mentions of it on the landing page.
+This means if the file you're looking for is midway through a blob, you need to decompress it from the start.
+This isn't quite as bad as it sounds, because `pack` seems to limit blobs to 8MB (uncompressed size) each.

 There are no indexes(!).